The Ashes Solo Pack – Plans

 Why Choose Plans for the Ashes Solo Pack

-At Ashes, we believe the Solo Pack is perfectly suited to exploring the wetlands and marshes in South Western Ontario.
-She’s easy to carry through tangled brush and down rocky inclines.
+The Solo Pack is perfectly suited to exploring wetlands and marshes; she’s easy to carry through tangled brush and down rocky inclines.
 And with her shallow draft, she pushes through tangled reeds, over beaver dams, and across shallow flood plains more easily than her larger cousins.
 She is also light enough for extended carries, and will appeal to those in mountain regions where a long approach to the putt-in is the norm.

 This is the design we recommend for those who carry their canoe through tight and long approaches, and for those who require a boat to explore shallow marshes, wetlands and estuaries.